ApplicationCraft/applicationcraft.com/source/developers/documentation/scripting-apis/client-api/soap-restful-ajax-calls/httprequest.html.markdown

 ## Special Parameters
 There are some advanced parameters that are passed through to the underlying JQuery API, which handles our Ajax requests.
 Please refer to the [jquery parameter documention](http://api.jquery.com/jQuery.ajax/) for a list of all jquery supported parameters.

-    // set the timeout value to 20 seconds before an error is thrown {timeout: 20000}
+- Set the timeout value to 20 seconds before an error is thrown:

+    `{timeout: 20000} `

-    // Needed by some some 3rd party APIs for traditional "shallow" serializtion
-    // Refer to the <a href="http://api.jquery.com/jQuery.param/">jQuery Docs</a> for details
+- Needed by some some 3rd party APIs for traditional "shallow" serialization.
+Refer to the <a href="http://api.jquery.com/jQuery.param/">jQuery Docs</a> for details:

-    {traditional: true}
+    `{traditional: true} `

-    // suppress network state checking before httpRequest() is called {ignoreNetworkState: true}
+- Suppress network state checking before httpRequest() is called:

+    `{ignoreNetworkState: true}  `

-    // true - request to another domain will be sent directly; false (default) - request to another domain will be sent to the Application Craft proxy.
+- True - request to another domain will be sent directly; false (default) - request to another domain will be sent to the Application Craft proxy:

-    {crossdomain:true}
+    `{crossdomain:true} `

 On the whole, you should not need to supply these other for very special situations.
 You can include several special parameters in one object.